 In this academic year, COVID-19 has significantly impacted students and student life.
 UCC recognises this and has ensured that the potential impacts of COVID-19 have been included in the certified grounds for mitigation.

 Additional No Academic Disadvantage measures

-- The application deadline to defer Semester 1 modules has now passed.
+Please note: The application deadline to defer Semester 1 & 2 modules has now passed.

-- You may apply to defer an examination/thesis using the Deferral Application Form 2021.
+- You may apply to defer an examination/thesis online using the Deferral Application form 2021.
 Applications will be processed as quickly as possible, but no later than 15 working days following submission of the application form.

 If COVID-19 has had a substantive effect on your preparation for examinations, or impacts your ability to sit an examination/assessment, please ensure you access the appropriate supports in the first instance and, where appropriate, engage with the mitigation process.